Healthy Oceans Seafood Guide

 Not all seafood is equal and consumer choices do make a difference for ocean life.
 The Safina Center (formerly Blue Ocean Institute) has helped consumers discover the connection between a healthy ocean, fishing, and seafood since 2003.

-Visit our searchable Seafood Choices color-coded ratings for popular, wild-caught seafood.
+Visit our searchable Healthy Oceans Seafood Guide for color-coded ratings for popular, wild-caught seafood.
 Just type in the fish you want to learn about – common or sushi name.

 Our goal is to increase consumer understanding and preference for sustainably caught seafood.
 We also encourage seafood industry retailers, chefs and restaurateurs to implement sustainable seafood practices.